BoiseState/CS321_Bioinformatics/README.md

 ## Compile and Run the Project from the Command Line
 Gradle allows running unit tests and code from IDEs, or the command line, as described below.

-Run all the jUnit tests and print a summary of the results:
+Run all the JUnit tests and print a summary of the results:
 ```bash
 $ ./gradlew test
 ```